fatiando/harmonica/doc/user_guide/topographic_correction.rst

 doesn't account for valleys below or terrain above the observation points, both of which decrease the observed gravity.
 Not accounting for these results in too large of a Bouguer correction, and therefore too small of a Bouguer disturbance.
-To account for this, additional estimated terrain corrections are often included in the Bouguer correction.
 This highlights the benefit of the forward modelling topography instead of the Bouguer correction, especially for regions of rugged topography.